 A description of the change of control benefits given to our named executed officers and a table showing potential payments upon termination or change of control of our named executive officers are set forth below under the section entitled "Potential Payments Upon Termination or Change of Control for each Named Executive Officer."

 Perquisites and Other Benefits

 We annually review the perquisites that our named executive officers receive.
 We offer short-term and long-term disability insurance plans to all of our employees, including all of our named executive officers.
-Historically, we have also offered all of our named executive officers a supplemental medical reimbursement coverage plan which allowed our named executive officers to receive reimbursement for eligible out of pocket medical expenses.
-In 2014, we discontinued the use of this supplemental medical reimbursement coverage plan.

 Compensation Process